julamifra/productivity-app/README.md

 - __Comment section__
     1) Below the Edit Form, a Comment section is shown.
     2) If there is no comments, a "no comments..." message is displayed.
 Otherwise, all the comments are shown.
-    3) Comments are shown with the name of the user, the creation date and the content of the comment
+    3) Comments are shown with the name of the user, the creation date and the content of the comment.
-    4) The user can add a comment by entering it on the Comment input and clicking on the Comment button
+    4) The user can add a comment by entering it on the Comment input and clicking on the Comment button.
     5) The created comment is inmediately updated on the comment list.
 - __Log out__
     1) Clicking on the Sign Out button in the navbar, in any moment, the user is redirected to the welcome page.